NTIG-Uppsala/Cafeteria-skylt/Documentations/configuration.md

 ![Input image](images/resInput.png)

+## Developer controls
+Controls used to change between slides

+* To use the developer controls click the right or left side of the screen

+* When the developer controls have been activated by clicking, arrow keys can also be used.

 ## data-interval
 ```
 data-interval="10000" determines how many milliseconds have to pass before it changes to the next slide, 10000ms is 10 seconds